stanislas-brossette/PlantCareTracker/README.md

 ### Changing the API host/port inside the app
 - A floating **Connection** button (bottom-right of each page) opens a small panel where you can enter the backend IP/hostname and port (e.g., `192.168.1.31` and `2000`).
 - Saving the values stores them locally and updates all API calls immediately.
-Use **Use default** to clear the override and fall back to the current origin or `http://<your-device>:2000`.
+Use **Use default** to clear the override and fall back to the current origin.

 ## Offline acceptance test
 1. Start the server with `npm start` and open the app in Chrome.
 2. Browse the plant list and at least one plant detail page so images and data load while online.
+Confirm watering/feeding buttons show a relative time (not "Never").
 3. Open DevTools → Application:
    - The service worker should show **Activated** (not redundant).
-   - Cache Storage should contain `api-cache` entries for `/plants`, `/locations`, `/lastClickedTimes` and `img-cache` entries for plant images.
+   - Cache Storage → `api-cache` should contain exact entries for `/plants`, `/locations`, and `/lastClickedTimes`.
+   - Cache Storage → `img-cache` should contain plant images that were viewed.
 4. Stop the server completely.
 5. Hard reload the tab (Ctrl+Shift+R) or reopen it.

 Expected results:
 - App shell loads from cache.
 - Plant list, plant details, and images still display.
+- Watering/feeding buttons still show the cached relative time (no "Never").
 - Offline banner is visible.
 - Add/undo/watering/feeding/location management actions are disabled with an offline notice.